In this tutorial , we

 Try to update, you should get validation error on SSN:

-Fix that error by changing SSN to unique value, update, and then view complete list of records, update changes should be taken into account:
+Fix that error by changing SSN to unique value, update, and then

 Finally check the database at this moment :